koehnlein/typo3-tutorial-composer/readme.md

 ### Update all packages

-Run `composer update` without any other attributes, to update all packages
+Run `composer update` without any other attributes, to update all packages.
+Composer will always try to install the newest packages that match the defined version constraints.

 ## Update single packages